vacp2p/rfc/content/docs/rfcs/43/README.md

 it will be possible for the attacker not only to decrypt messages encrypted under that key, but also all those messages encrypted under any successive new key obtained through a call to `Rekey()`.

+This could be mitigated by attaching an ephemeral key to messages sent after a [Split()](http://www.noiseprotocol.org/noise.html#the-symmetricstate-object) so that a new random symmetric key can be derived, in a similar fashion to [Double-Ratchet](https://signal.org/docs/specifications/doubleratchet/).

-This can be mitigated by:
+This can be practically achieved by:
 - keeping the full Handhshake State even after the handshake is complete (*by Noise specification a call to [`Split()`](http://www.noiseprotocol.org/noise.html#the-symmetricstate-object) should delete the Handshake State*)
 - continuing updating the Handshake State by processing every after-handshake exchanged message (i.e. the `payload`) according to the Noise [processing rules](http://www.noiseprotocol.org/noise.html#processing-rules) (i.e. by calling `EncryptAndHash(payload)` and `DecryptAndHash(payload)`);
 - adding to each (or every few) message exchanged in the transfer phase a random ephemeral key `e` and perform Diffie-Hellman operations with the other party's ephemeral/static keys in order to update the underlying CipherState and recover new random inbound/outbound encryption keys by calling [`Split()`](http://www.noiseprotocol.org/noise.html#the-symmetricstate-object).